grishka/Smithereen/README.md

 # Smithereen

-Federated, ActivityPub-compatible social network with friends, walls, and (*at some point in the future*) groups.
+Federated, ActivityPub-compatible social network with friends, walls, and groups.

-**At the moment, this is very far from being production-ready.
-Things may and likely will break.**

 If you have any questions or feedback, there's a [Telegram chat](https://t.me/SmithereenProject) you can join.